flambard/streaming/README.md

 => [1, 3, 6, 10, 15]
 ```

 Stream values from a resource and close it when the stream ends.
+The `after` block is required when using a resource.
 ```elixir
 streaming resource: StringIO.open("string") |> elem(1) do
   pid ->